aivic/machineLearning/docs/web.md

 1. **The left red rectangle**: It depicts the CSS for course name
 2. **The right red rectangle**: It depicts the CSS for all these four entities

+Notice that you need to put selector which is visible in the L.H.S. rectangle.
+There is only a slight difference between the both rectangle contents.
+The R.H.S has spaces and no `div.` initially.
+So if you replace all the spaces with a period and prefix the selector with `div.`, you get the content which is present in your L.H.S and the one which is required in the code.

 Now, let us code with these CSS selectors: